This article covers the most important topics in the field of machine vision. In particular, I will cover

 Machine vision is the ability of a computer to see the environment.
 For example, a video camera runs with analog-to-digital conversion and digital screen processing.
 The image data is then sent to a computer or robot controller.

 Human eyes can sense the range of electromagnetic (EM) wavelengths from 390 to 770 nm.
 However, video cameras are responsive to wavelengths much broader than this, with some machine vision systems operating at X-ray, infrared, or ultraviolet (UV) wavelengths.
-Machine vision is connected to a computer’s ability to see.
+Machine vision supports a computer’s ability to see.

-A machine vision system uses a sensor in the robot for seeing and identifying a physical entity using a computer.
+A machine vision system uses a sensor in the robot to see and identify a physical entity using a computer.
 Various industrial processes, including recognition of optical characters, material inspection, currency recognition, object recognition, pattern recognition, and electronic component analysis, use this system.

 One of the easiest ways to understand a computer vision system is to consider it the eyes of a machine.
-This system is used to improve quality, efficiency, and operations.
+This system improves quality, efficiency, and operations.

 Machine Vision vs. Computer Vision